adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-01-what-is-a-static-site-generator.md

 Static site generators are used for a huge range of website use cases, from marketing to blogging, documentation, ecommerce, and single-page applications, as well as sites that occupy the middle ground between [static and dynamic](https://cloudcannon.com/blog/static-vs-dynamic-websites-the-definitive-guide/).

 Here are some of the most common use cases for static site generators, as well as our recommendations for which SSG might be suitable for each.
-You might find it helpful to first ask yourself where your site sits on a sliding scale between ‘Information’ and ‘Application’.<br>&nbsp;
+You might find it helpful to first ask yourself where your site sits on a sliding scale between ‘Information’ and ‘Application’.<br>

 ![](https://dam-cdn.cloudcannon.com/page-neptune.svg){: width="70"}